Pi4J/pi4j-example-devices/src/main/java/com/pi4j/devices/mcp23008/README.md

 Supported functions.
     1. reset chip
     2. Configure any/all pins (all configurations options)
-    3. Supports logging facilities inplemented by log4_v2
+    3. Supports logging facilities implemented by log4_v2

     Example does not use the MCp23008 interrupt capability.
     To view/use code that confogures and uses the chip interrupt,